denniscm190/lazybear/README.md

 If you have something to say about our app or want to get involve in our community, feel free to post something in our [community forum](https://github.com/denniscm190/lazybear-iOS/discussions)

 ### Code
 We appreciate your intention to contribute.
-The only thing you should do in order to contribute is to fork the repository and create a pull request to the branch with the current working version when you have made the changes.
+Create a pull request with your changes and we will check it as soon as possible

 ## Contact us
 Send me a DM [Twitter](https://twitter.com/dennisconcep)